 Diarrhea in Horses: Initial Facts

-The inital facts that you noticed during diarrhea in horse are as follows:
+The initial facts that you noticed during diarrhea in the horse are as follows:

 1. Whether or not an animal develops diarrhea depends upon the balance between absorption and secretion of water by the cells of the bowel lining.